zalongwa-technologies/zalongwa_weberp50/README.md

 ## Documentation

-The webERP documentation is included in every installation, and can be accessed by clicking on the `Manual` button on the top menu bar.
+The webERP user documentation is included in every installation, and can be accessed by clicking on the `Manual` button on the top menu bar.
 The documentation is also available within the [live demo.](https://www.weberp.org/demo/ManualContents.php)

+The developer's documentation is also included in every installation, in markdown format.
+It is found in `./doc/developers/`.
+It can be browsed online at https://github.com/timschofield/webERP/tree/master/doc/developers

 ## Support

 Free support is available 24/7, provided by our enthusiastic community of actual webERP users, integrators, and the developers themselves.

-The primary means of support is through the forum at: https://github.com/timschofield/webERP/discussions You may also join the mailing list at: https://sourceforge.net/projects/web-erp/lists/web-erp-users The answers to most questions can be found by searching the forums, or the mailing list archives at: https://sourceforge.net/p/web-erp/mailman/
+The primary means of support is through the forum at: https://github.com/timschofield/webERP/discussions

+You may also join the mailing list at: https://sourceforge.net/projects/web-erp/lists/web-erp-users

+The answers to most questions can be found by searching the forums, or the mailing list archives at: https://sourceforge.net/p/web-erp/mailman/

 ## Contribute to the webERP project